Harry142/house-price/README.md

 Copy code
 pip install -r requirements.txt
 Navigate to the notebooks directory and run the Jupyter notebooks to explore the data and train the models.

-Once you have trained a model, run the predict.py script to generate predictions on the test data:

-bash
-Copy code
-python predict.py
-The predictions will be saved to the predictions directory.

 Screenshot
 Map of Melbourne showing house prices